dzervoudakes/react-scaffolder/README.md

 yo react-scaffolder --typescript
 ```

-By default, the generator will attempt to install `npm` dependencies for you.
-If you or your organization do not use `npm`, you should skip this operation as the generator has no support for `bower` or `yarn`:
+The generator will attempt to install `npm` dependencies for you by default, though this operation can be disabled:

 ```
 yo react-scaffolder --skip-install